Logic-Commit1/pokemon-app/README.md

 # PokeDex Web App

 A responsive web application built with React that allows users to explore and search for Pokemon information from the GraphQL API.
-This project showcases your frontend development skills, and it includes two main views: the home page and the PokeDex page.
+It includes two main views: the home page and the PokeDex page.

 ## Features